 However, the reality is that Kindle Unlimited (KU) is proving to be very popular with Kindle ebook readers.
 So in all likelihood, ebook subscription services and cheap reading are now very much here to stay, fair or not.

-As many books as you can read for $9.99 per month after a one-month free trial, and even less in some markets, is a bargain for avid readers who want to save money.
-But will it mean that authors are starved of income as a result?
+It is an excellent bargain for avid readers who want to save money.
+But will it mean that authors starve for an income as a result?

 There is little point trying to calculate pay per page read against copies sold, as there is no way of knowing if a KU reader read the whole Kindle book.

 The only basis to use is that Amazon calculates a page to be about 187 words.
 For every 1,000 pages read, authors get between $4.00 and $5.00.
 On average, Amazon pays around $4.78 per 1,000 pages.

 With KENPC, it doesn’t matter if the 1,000 pages were read by a couple of readers who finished the book, or by 500 readers who only read a couple of pages.
-It’s about page reads per 30 days and not about books read per month.
+It’s all about page reads per 30 days and not about books read per month.

-In the end, it is all boils down to the number of 187-word pages and not the number of fully read books per month.
+In the end, it is all boils down to the number of 187-word pages and not the number of fully read books.

 Quite simply, this means that getting more readers to read more pages is the only way to increase an author’s income from readers with a Kindle Unlimited membership subscription.

 How can you make your ebooks more attractive to KU readers?

-Everyone loves a bargain, and for readers with Amazon Kindle Unlimited subscriptions with an Amazon Kindle device or using the free Kindle app, getting to read Kindle ebooks with a cover price of $5.99 is going to be far more tempting than those at $0.99.
+Everyone loves a bargain.
+For readers with Amazon Kindle Unlimited subscriptions with an Amazon Kindle device or using the free Kindle app, getting to read Kindle ebooks with a cover price of $5.99 is going to be far more tempting than those at $0.99.